 The conductive component may be treatable with medical treatment, but the sensorineural component will most likely be permanent.
 Hearing aids can definitely be beneficial to those with mixed hearing loss, but the cause of the conductive component should first be identified and treated especially if it is due to an active ear infection.

-Your examination and complete hearing evaluation with our audiologists Dr. Mills and Dr. Nichols will uncover what type of hearing loss you may have.
-We can then recommend the best possible way to manage your hearing situation.
+Your examination and complete hearing evaluation with our audiologists, Dr. Mills and Kim Hobson, will uncover what type of hearing loss you may have.
+We can then recommend the best treatment for your hearing situation.